-Training locations can be anything from a church hall, a park, inside a slum community, under a tarp strung out between trees, on the side of a road, or in an air conditioned room.
-Locations are located within a taxi drive of 30 - 40mins from our accommodation.
+Training locations can be anything from a church hall, a park, inside a slum community, under a tarp strung out between trees, on the side of a road, or in an air-conditioned room.
+Each location has its own uniqueness.
+Location are rugged, real and raw.
+Training locations are located within a taxi drive of 30 – 40 mins from our accommodation.
 Volunteers will be in teams of 2-4 and will travel to locations daily as a group.

 We do not train in unsafe locations.
-We work with local government and management before partnering with organisations to maximum the safety of the entire team.
-Local community managers will be at the locations providing support and translation help.
+We work with local government and management before partnering with organisations to maximise the safety of the entire team.
+The location Local community managers will be at the locations providing support and translation help.
 The Project Leader will visit your site during the project as well.

 Volunteer hairdressers/ barbers and beauticians and supporters, all come together to teach people living in critical poverty how to cut hair and do manicure/pedicures.

 Yes!
 They will be allocated to a team, your team if you like, and they will have lots of jobs to do!
-We need lots of hands on deck to make the projects work.
+We need lots of hands-on decks to make the projects work.

 Flights, personal medical insurance (must have), food, drink/s, personal items, travel to/from airports at home town.